blakecash775/HundredLineExplorationHelper/README.md

 - **Scan Once**: Takes a single screenshot and attempts to match an event.
 - **Manual Search**: Type any keywords from the event text to look it up directly.

-### Tips

-- Position the helper window where it won't overlap with the game's event text
-- The scanner checks once per second
+  Poll interval is once per second.
-- If auto-detection isn't working well, use Manual Search with a few distinctive words from the event

 ## Event Data

 The `exploration_events.json` file contains all known exploration events and their outcomes.
 The outcome format shows the possible results separated by `|` when there are multiple possibilities.
+You can freely edit this and it'll work fine as long as it keeps with the formatting.

 ## Troubleshooting